 The field of M&A transactions relating to privately held Swiss enterprises or parts thereof is governed by a multitude of statutes and case law precedents.
-Despite the economic importance and frequency of such transactions, there is no specific statute governing the acquisition of a company whose shares are not listed at a stock exchange (for public tender offers relating to listed companies see the IBA Takeover Guide).
-Instead, the general rules on the sale of goods as set forth in Articles 184 et seq. of the Swiss Code of Obligations ("CO") apply.
+Despite the economic importance and frequency of such transactions, there is no specific statute governing the acquisition of a company whose shares are not listed on a stock exchange (for public tender offers relating to listed companies, see the IBA Takeover Guide).
+Instead, the general rules on the sale of goods as set forth in Articles 184 et seq. of the Swiss Code of Obligations (CO) apply.
 These rules are specified by case law and complemented by additional rules.
-Nevertheless, transactions handled by sophisticated parties and professional advisers are usually based on elaborated contractual documentations which concretize the rudimentary statutory basis.
+Nevertheless, transactions handled by sophisticated parties and professional advisers are usually based on elaborated contractual documentation, which concretise the rudimentary and fragmentary statutory basis.